SHEMNDARONGUGI/Python-OOP/SMART_LIBRARY/README.md

 - Manage books, digital books, and magazines.
 - Borrow and return books with ease.
 - Rate books and view their details.
-- Demonstrates OOP principles like encapsulation, inheritance, and polymorphism.
+- Demonstrates OOP principles encapsulation, inheritance, Abstraction and polymorphism.

 ## Installation